2022 European Men's Handball Championship qualification: Ranking of third-placed teams

 The four highest ranked third-placed teams from the groups directly qualified for the tournament.
 Matches against the fourth-placed teams in each group were discarded.

 Ranking of fourth-placed teams

-The four lowest ranked third-placed teams from the groups will play the Relegation round of the EURO 2024 qualification.
+The four lowest ranked fourth-placed teams from the groups will play the Relegation round of the EURO 2024 qualification.
 Other teams will enter Qualifiers.

+EHF Euro Cup

+The EHF Euro Cup was played between the 2022 co-hosts, Hungary and Slovakia plus the top 2 from the 2020 Handball Euro, champions, Spain and second place, Croatia.
+The winner was Hungary.